The Chamber (novel): Plot

 Adam desperately files motion after motion and argues some of them before judges.
 He seeks to persuade Mississippi's governor to grant a reprieve, knowing full well that such a move is politically impossible; Sam forbids such a move, suspecting that the governor is using him for political gain.
 All appeals are finally exhausted.
 Sam is now repentant, but does not want Adam as a witness to the execution.
 He faces the last moment with courage and fortitude, publicly repudiating his past with the Klan, and dies proud of his grandson and happy to have forged a strong link with him during this last month.
 The sentence is carried out, Sam having ordered Adam to walk away and not watch him die.

 With Sam and Dogan dead, no one knows that Roland, the third man who prepared and set off the bomb, is still free and living nearby under a false identity and observing the progress of the case—having graduated from Klan member to a full-fledged "proud fascist" and neo-Nazi.
-The reader knows—but Adam never does—that Roland stalked the young lawyer and considered killing him, but concluded it was not necessary and that Sam would take his secret to the grave.
+The reader knows—but Adam never does—that Roland stalked the young lawyer and considered killing him, but concluded it was not necessary and that Sam would take the secret to his grave.
 Meanwhile, Adam, sickened but fascinated by the experience—and disliking the idea of having a career as a corporate lawyer—quits Kravitz and Bane.
 Instead he accepts a poorly-paid position with a group of anti-death penalty lawyers.